abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![A type and a subtype](../06_type/type_subtype.svg)

-For this reason, types, by definition cannot contain themselves.
-So this settles Russell's paradox.
-However, the concept is very weird --- we are basically saying that if you have the type `Human` that contains all humans and the type `Mathematician` that contains all mathematicians, than the mathematician Jencel is a different object than the human Jencel.
+Due to this law, types cannot contain themselves.
+So because of it, Russell's paradox, is entirely avoided.
+However, the law is very weird --- we are basically saying that if you have the type `Human` that contains all humans and the type `Mathematician` that contains all mathematicians, than the mathematician Jencel is a different object than the human Jencel.

 <!--comic(and no, I am not implying that mathematicians aren't human). -->